Branch-Well-Structured Transition Systems and Extensions: Classes of branch-WSTS

 \section{Classes of branch-WSTS}

-We now study some classes of systems, namely, counter machines and FIFO machines.
-Counter machines are \wqo for the extended natural ordering; however, due to the presence of zero-tests, general monotony fails, and hence, they are not \WSTS.
+We now study two classes of transition systems, namely, counter machines and FIFO machines.
+Counter machines are \wqo for the extended natural ordering; however, due to the presence of zero tests, general monotony fails, and hence, they are not \WSTS.
 We look at a subclass of counter machines, called counter machines with restricted zero tests (\CMRZ), where zero tests are present, but their behaviour is controlled.

 In \cite{brand_communicating_1983}, the authors showed that general FIFO machines can simulate Turing machines, and hence, it is undecidable to verify boundedness.
 However, it is still a widely used model to represent asynchronously communicating systems.
 Moreover, they are neither \wqos nor monotone for the prefix ordering.
 Secondly, in this section, we show that a subclass of FIFO machines, namely input-bounded FIFO machines, are branch-\WSTS under the prefix ordering.